rolandtjr/falyx/README.md

 Modern CLI tools deserve the same resilience as production systems.
 Falyx makes it easy to:

 - Compose workflows using `Action`, `ChainedAction`, or `ActionGroup`
-- Inject the result of one step into the next (`last_result`)
+- Inject the result of one step into the next (`last_result` / `auto_inject`)
-- Handle flaky operations with retries and exponential backoff
+- Handle flaky operations with retries, backoff, and jitter
 - Roll back safely on failure with structured undo logic
-- Add observability with execution timing, result tracking, and hooks
+- Add observability with timing, tracebacks, and lifecycle hooks
 - Run in both interactive *and* headless (scriptable) modes
-- Customize output with Rich `Table`s (grouping, theming, etc.)
+- Support config-driven workflows with YAML or TOML
+- Visualize tagged command groups and menu state via Rich tables

 ---